sr99622/libonvif/README.md

 * Discovery Broadcast

-  This option will broadcast a discovery packet to find cameras on the network.
+  This option will broadcast a discovery packet to find cameras on the local network.
 If the host computer is attached to multiple networks it is possible to broadcast across all networks or only one selected network.
 Cameras discovered will have their data entered into the address cache so that they may be found without discovery later.

 * Cached Addresses